Summer Graduate Music Session

 Continuing students register for courses using HomerConnect, after discussing plans with their advisor.
 However, students do not need to be advised before registering for workshops.
 The student financial services office will bill students for courses in the five-week session.

-Housing and meal plan costs are listed below.
-If you wish to book on campus housing and/or purchase a meal plan, please click this link ( /eventservices/programpayments/) to Events Services.
+Housing costs are listed below.
+If you wish to book on campus housing, please click this link ( /eventservices/programpayments/) to Events Services.
 Once on their site, select Summer Graduate Music Session.
 Follow the instructions on the following page.
-Credit card payment is accepted for campus housing and meal plans.
+Credit card payment is accepted for campus housing.

 Graduate Music Workshops